Junker/spacemutt/README.md

 | Encrypt-to-Self          | Save a self-encrypted copy of emails
 | Fmemopen                 | Replace some temporary files with memory buffers
 | Forgotten Attachment     | Alert user when (s)he forgets to attach a file to an outgoing email.
-| Global Hooks             | Define actions to run globally within NeoMutt
+| Global Hooks             | Define actions to run globally within SpaceMutt
 | Header Cache Compression | Options for compressing the header cache files
 | Ifdef                    | Conditional config options
 | Index Color              | Custom rules for theming the email index